 Even if you update all your programs; there is still the possibility of some malicious element infiltrating.
 How?
 Through some unwary user.
 That’s why it’s important to maintain a strategy that encompasses all the elements that interact with your systems, including users and external applications.

-Some of the methods you can apply are, for example; the creation of a blacklist of unauthorized websites or the installation of plug-ins that blocks these sites.
-Also, make sure that all members of the company are well informed about the security measures you establish.
+Some methods you can apply are, for example; the creation of a blacklist of unauthorized websites or the installation of plug-ins that blocks these sites.
+Also, make sure that all members of the company are well-informed about the security measures you establish.